MariusRumpf/max31865/README.md

     rtdNominal: 100, // nominal resistance of sensor
     refResistor: 430, // reference resistance on board
     wires: 2, // wires used for sensor (2, 3 or 4)
+    filterFrequency: 60, // filter frequency in Hz (50, 60)
   }
 );
 ```